jackfromillinois/Purge/README.md

         <h4>Knight</h4>
         <ul>
             <li>Can swap position with the doctor</li>
+            <li>Can sacrifice movement for another action in the same turn</li>
             <li>Can perform throwing disinfectant two cells away from the knight's current position, the disinfectant can stops diseases from spreading for 2 whole rounds</li>
         </ul>
     </li>